Azure/azure-quickstart-templates/quickstarts/microsoft.network/virtual-wan-multiple-address-pool/README.md

 [About client address pools for Virtual WAN point-to-site configurations](https://learn.microsoft.com/azure/virtual-wan/about-client-address-pools) <br>
 [Configure user groups and IP address pools for P2S User VPNs](https://learn.microsoft.com/azure/virtual-wan/user-groups-create)

+For simplicity, the ARM template in **Microsoft.Network/vpnServerConfigurations** does not include the **vpnClientRevokedCertificates** property, as it assumes there are no revoked digital certificates.
+However, this property should be included if you need to revoke any certificates.

 To create the digital certificates for test environments, you can use the powershell script **create-root-and-clients-certificates.ps1** from the root of this repo: